Icahpv/cpnt260-a4/README.md

 ##### Attributions
 Ashlyn Knox: I used her codepen media-query project as a reference.
 Jessica Watson: For suggesting I use div instead of logo to get rid of my error.
+Also helped me with google api.